 (1) On what grounds have feminists critiqued Darwin’s theory of evolution?
 What kind of an approach to critique does Grosz suggest instead?

-Darwins Theory is shaped by virtual ignorance and neglect.
+The response by feminist theorists to Darwin’s theory is shaped by virtual ignorance and neglect.
 Darwin calls 'biology' the study of life, where the female gender and their processes have been untertaken (Grosz, 2005, p.
 13f.).

-The feminist also critiqued Darwin's theorie on the ground of the sexual selection, because he is reflecting the Victorian social norms, in which the female gender was dominiered over the male gender.
+The feminist also critiqued Darwin's theory on the ground of sexism/ the sexual selection, because he is reflecting the Victorian social norms, in which the female gender was domineered by the male gender.
 This theory could show a more open position to females and could deal with both sexes.
 Darwin is saying that the male gender who triumph over the others will win more females and willbe more sucessful.
 That been said his theory of 'winners and losers' is sexist andbiased (Ebd., p.16f.).

 Grosz is saying that we have to criticize Darwin's theory on another level.
 Darwin is right about the winning of the fittest.
-His writings provide feminisim with richer and more workable concepts, which have been under the influence of the culture, the politics and the philosophy of all times.
-He is starting a new way of thinking (Ebd.,p.
+His writings provide feminisim with richer and more workable concepts, which have been one-sidedly focussed on culture only under the influence of the culture, the politics and the philosophy of all times.
+He is starting a new way of thinking (ibid..
 13f.).
-The feminist is saying: 'Rather, we need to look at his texts with the desire to see what may be of value for providing feminist theory with richer and more subtle intellectual resources to both attain its aims and to refine its goals.'
-(Grosz, 2005)
+Grosz is not criquing D as sexist (such a critique is boring) but aying: 'Rather, we need to look at his texts with the desire to see what may be of value for providing feminist theory with richer and more subtle intellectual resources to both attain its aims and to refine its goals.'
+(Grosz, 2005, page)

 (2) Describe the interrelated workings of the three principles of evolution that Grosz explicates from Darwin.
 What is the role of sexual or artificial selection in relation to, and as part of, natural selection?
 Does sexual selection mean that ‘culture’ is already part of nature?

-The first basic is the individual variation which leads to diversity.
-It's the differences in character, the way of looking and other features which are random variations and are really important for the natural selection (Grosz, 2005,p.
+The first basic principle is the individual variation which leads to diversity.
+It's thegenetic differences in character, the way of looking and other features which are random variations and are really important for the natural selection (Grosz, 2005,p.
 19).

-Second basic is an invariable tendency to superabundance, which means the survival of the fittest.
-This doesn't mean, that all the weaker won't be able to survive, because it's possible that a more colorful bird is in a lot more danger to be eaten by it'senemy than a lighter colored bird.
-It's the elimination of the weaker and the trimuph of the richer and stronger.
-It's a more natural selection, so it can not be forced or determined in advance.
+Second basic is heritability resting on an invariable tendency to superabundance, which means that differences proliferate (and will be limited by ‘natural selection’)

+Natural selection is the third principle and refers to environmental pressure that will select certain differences,.the survival of the fittest.
+This doesn't mean, that all the weaker won't be able to survive, because it's possible that a more colorful bird is in a lot more danger to be eaten by its enemy than a lighter colored bird.but natural selection includes sexual selection, the aestethic preference of organisms which can override adaption

+It's the elimination of the weaker and the trimuph of the richer and strongerwhat natural selection is , can not be forced or determined in advance.
 It leads to diversity as well.(Ebd.,p.
-19ff.).
-The last basic of Darwin's theory is the natural selection.
-It's the ''principle of perservation'', which means that this selection preserves only those variations that can viably function within it's parameters and conditions.
+19ff.). the ''principle of perservation'', which means that this selection preserves only those variations that can viably function within it's parameters and conditions.
 The nature want to preserve the genes of the fittest, so that there can be more proliberation and more positive productivity (Ebd.,p.
 21).